-- Choose a Glove That’s Durable: T-Ball gloves are commonly made from leather, vinyl or a leather-vinyl composite.
+T-ball gloves are commonly made from leather, vinyl or a leather-vinyl composite.
 Vinyl gloves are the most cost-effective, and they generally last for a season or two.
 Vinyl gloves, though, are often designed for limited use, and they may be more difficult to break in.
 This can make it harder for your child to close the glove for a catch.
 Leather gloves, on the other hand, are more durable, and they generally last two seasons or more.
-The Rawlings Player Series T-Ball Pattern, Left Hand Throw, 9-Inch is a great option for T-Ball players.
+Franklin’s 9.5” re-engineered teeball Meshtek Series glove offers a fun and light-weight solution for the first-time player.
+Rawlings Player Series T-Ball Pattern, Left Hand Throw, 9-Inch is also a great option for t-ball players.

-- Properly Size the Glove: T-Ball and baseball gloves are measured from the heel of the glove (just below the palm) to the top of the glove (just above the index finger) and gloves range in size from 8 to 15 inches.
-T-Ball gloves are typically at the lower end of the size spectrum, from about 8 to 9.5 inches.
+T-ball and baseball gloves are measured from the heel of the glove (just below the palm) to the top of the glove (just above the index finger).
+Gloves range in size from 8 to 15 inches.
+T-ball gloves are typically at the lower end of the size spectrum, from about 8 to 9.5 inches.
 For first-time buyers, trying on a few different gloves is one of the best options for getting the right fit.
 Look for a glove that’s not too tight around the wrist, that fits the entire palm of the hand, and that allows the fingers to move around comfortably.
-Plus, be sure to have the player squeeze the glove to ensure he or she can close it; new leather gloves need to be worked in again.
+When choosing the right t-ball glove, be sure to have the player squeeze it a few times to ensure he or she can close it.
+New leather gloves need to be worked in again and again.
 Wilson has a variety of gloves like the Wilson A200 TeeBall Glove, Brown/Black/White, 9.5-Inch for young baseball players.

-- Don’t Purchase a Glove That’s Too Big: For parents of kids who plan to continue on to baseball or softball, there’s often a temptation to purchase a larger glove that your child can grow into over a season or two.
+For parents of kids who plan to continue on to baseball or softball, there’s often a temptation to purchase a larger glove that your child can grow into over a season or two.
 Buying a glove that’s two or three inches too big is not recommended; it can make it more difficult to catch and close the glove for the child, and it will be heavier on the hand.
-For a growing child, you might benefit from purchasing a glove that’s a half-inch or one-inch up in size; but the key is ensuring that the player can squeeze the glove closed easily.
-Franklin Sports has several good T-Ball gloves including their Teeball Performance Series Fielding Glove.
+For a growing child, you might benefit from choosing a t-ball glove that’s a half-inch or one-inch up in size; but the key is ensuring that the player can easily squeeze the glove closed.
+Franklin Sports has several good t-ball gloves including their Teeball Performance Series Fielding Glove.

-- Considering Special Gloves: In baseball, position players often require a special positional glove.
+In baseball, position players often require a special positional glove.
 For instance, the catcher uses a special glove, while outfielders tend to use a glove with a larger pocket.
-With T-Ball, special gloves are much less likely to be used, as players are still learning, but if they are required, you should consult a store attendant or coach for more information on buying a proper positional glove.
+With t-ball, special gloves are much less likely to be used, as players are still learning, but if they are required, you should consult a store attendant or coach for more information on buying a proper positional glove.